London Zoo: Monkey Valley

 The Snowdon Aviary was designed by Cedric Price, Frank Newby and Antony Armstrong-Jones, 1st Earl of Snowdon, built between 1962 and 1964, and opened in 1965.
 It was Britain's first public, walk-through aviary, and primarily housed shorebirds such as gulls and ibis.
 It is constructed with a pyramidal aluminium framework reaching 21 m high.
 In 2021, the aviary was re-developed into a walkthrough primatarium called "Monkey Valley", which opened to the public in August 2022 and houses a troop of eastern black and white colobus monkeys.
 The structure has been a Grade II* listed building since 1998.

 Land of the Lions

 Land of the Lions is London Zoo's Asiatic lion enclosure, opened in 2016.
-It covers 2,500 square metres, and is designed to resemble an Indian town on the edge of the Gir National Park, intended to demonstrate how the lion's natural habitat overlaps with local urban environments.
-Hanuman langurs, small Indian mongooses, black kites, and Rüppell's vultures are also displayed in this area.
+It covers 2500 m2, and is designed to resemble an Indian town on the edge of the Gir National Park, intended to demonstrate how the lion's natural habitat overlaps with local urban environments.
+Hanuman langurs, small Indian mongooses and Rüppell's vultures are also displayed in this area.

 Tiger Territory

 Tiger Territory is London Zoo's Sumatran tiger enclosure, designed by architect Michael Kozdon and officially opened by the Duke of Edinburgh in March 2013.
-The zoo currently houses four tigers: a male named Asim, which arrived from Denmark, a female named Gaysha, and their two cubs, Zac and Crispin, born in June 2022.
-The enclosure is 2500 m2 in size and features authentic Indonesian plant life, as well as a net canopy of 3 mm steel cable supported by four metal poles.
+The zoo currently houses two tigers: a male named Asim and a female named Gaysha who both arrived from Ree Park - Ebeltoft Safari.The enclosure is 2500 m2 in size and features authentic Indonesian plant life, as well as a net canopy of 3 mm steel cable supported by four metal poles.